ypres somme wwi history trip header nst

 Delville Wood Museum

-South Africa’s major memorial to its dead of WWI.
-Delville Wood was also called ‘Devil’s Wood’ by the troops.
-After the war the wood was re-planted, but just one tree survives from the original woodland.
+On Somme school trips, students can visit Delville Wood, South Africa’s major memorial to its fallen soldiers of WWI.
+Known as ‘Devil’s Wood’ by the troops, the site is a significant place of remembrance.
+After the war, the wood was replanted, but only one tree survives from the original woodland.

 Tank Corps Memorial